Oak-Digital/animate-css-grid-2/README.md

 #### `mode: 'static'`

 This is the simplest mode, which does not require any extra css setup to work.
-The elements will be animated with transforms
+The elements will be animated with transforms and is generally the most smooth option with a lot of elements.

 #### `mode: 'absolute'` (default)